ctmm-initiative/ctmmweb/inst/app/help/7_overlap.md

 ### Overlap of Home Ranges
 - Home range [Overlap](https://ctmm-initiative.github.io/ctmm/reference/overlap.html) are calculated based on selected models in `Model Selection` page.
+You can change the selection in that page if you want to change the overlap targets.
 - When multiple models for same individual are selected and compared, `animal name - model type` will be used as identifier.
 Otherwise just `animal name` is used.
 - By default all meaningful combinations (v1 v2 are always sorted in alphabeta order, since the order doesn't matter) are calculated and sorted by the highest value.